 Since September 2012, there has been a requirement to publish online information about the use of Pupil Premium funding.
 This ensures that parents and others are fully aware of the attainment of pupils covered by this funding and the extra support that they receive.

 Use of Pupil Premium

-Our Strategy Statement for the use of Pupil Premium in 2019-20, as well as our review of the use of this funding in 2018 -19, may be read here.
+Our Strategy Statement for the use of Pupil Premium in 2021-22, which incorporates a review of outcomes in 2020-21, may be read here.

 Please note that due to end of KS2 assessments being cancelled as a result of the Covid-19 pandemic, we have no data for performance of pupils who triggered pupil premium funding for 2019-21.